facebookresearch/omni3d/README.md

 conda install -c conda-forge scipy seaborn
 ```

-We used `cuda/10.1` and `cudnn/v7.6.5.32` for our experiments, but expect that slight variations in versions are also compatible.
+For reference, we used `cuda/10.1` and `cudnn/v7.6.5.32` for our experiments.
+We expect that slight variations in versions are also compatible.

 ## Demo <a name="demo"></a>

-Run Cube R-CNN on a folder of input images using our DLA34 model trained on the full Omni3D dataset.
-See our [`MODEL_ZOO.md`](MODEL_ZOO.md) for more model checkpoints.
+To run the Cube R-CNN demo on a folder of input images using our `DLA34` model trained on the full Omni3D dataset,

 ``` bash
 # Download example COCO images